Quiz 5 - Water Quality Questions

 6. E: Bacteriologic and protozoic pathogens are known to cause typhoid fever, cholera, dysentery and various types of gastroenteritis, such as salmonellosis, giardiasis and cryptosporidiosis.
 Viruses account for scores of human enteric maladies, including polio, infectious hepatitis and various forms of gastroenteritis.

 7. A: The presence of coliform in water, especially E.coli, is presumptive evidence of sewage and fecal contamination.
 Coliform bacteria themselves are usually harmless, and while it is true that water can contain coliform bacteria and still not contain any pathogenic organisms, it is certainly not wise to assume that people drinking such water will remain healthy.
-Evidence shows that pathogenic bacteria, such as those causing typhoid, paratyphoid, cholera, and bacillary dysentery, respond to water treatment in a manner similar to that coliform, however exceptions to this are the protozoan cysts Giardia and Cryptosporidium, which cannot be disinfected in water as coliform can but are more easily removed by fine micron filtration.
+Evidence shows that pathogenic bacteria, such as those causing typhoid, paratyphoid, cholera, and bacillary dysentery, respond to water treatment in a manner similar to that of coliform, however exceptions to this are the protozoan cysts Giardia and Cryptosporidium, which cannot be destroyed as easily as coliform but can easily be removed by fine micron filtration.

 9. False: Running water in an open conduit or stream bed does not guarantee purity or safety.
 In fact, the greater likelihood of physical and bacteriological contamination of surface water makes it generally unsafe for household use unless reliable filtration and disinfection treatment is provided.